adaptyteam/adapty-docs/versioned_docs/version-3.0/refunds.md

 :::info

-With Auto-managed refunds, you can save up to 60% of the revenue from refund requests.
+With Refund saver, you can save up to 60% of the revenue from refund requests.

 :::

-## Requirements to use Auto-managed refunds
+## Requirements to use Refund saver

 To use this feature, ensure you’ve met the following prerequisites: